humanendpoint/JackaaS/README.md

 #### Note

-There is an `example.yml` that can be used instead of `build-function.yml`.
+There is an `example.yml` that can be used instead of `build-function.yml` once you clone this repo.
-It checks whether this repo has been updated with new code (subsequently a new version) or not, and then uploads the new version to google cloud functions for you.
+It checks whether *this* repo has been updated with new code (subsequently a new version) or not, and then uploads the new version to google cloud functions for you.

 ## What you need